Currency:

 • For online stores - no terms and conditions, size charts, product descriptions, etc.

-Then you should include an extensive glossary of terms in the menu and frequently asked questions.
+Then you should include an extensive glossary of terms and frequently asked questions in the menu.

-Whether you choose a comprehensive site content audit or a general and superficial one, this is the first step to understanding what your customers really need.
+Whether you choose a comprehensive website content audit or a general and superficial one, this will be the first step to understanding what your customers really need.

-Creating a shared audit does not require years of experience, but it does require patience, persistence, attention to detail, and the ability to position yourself like an audience.
+Creating a general audit does not require many years of experience, but it does require patience, perseverance, attention to detail and the ability to position yourself as an audience.
 All this is done in order to draw the right conclusions and apply the results of the audit in practice.

-In case you are interested in learning more about "website content audit - quick guide", we have made a selection of useful things from our blog especially for you.
+Want to learn more about "website content audit - quick guide"?
+Here's a selection of related blog articles for you.

 Have ideas but don't know where to start?